obrl-soil/h3jsr/cran-comments.md

 ## Downstream dependencies

-Downstream dependency 'valuemap' has been informed of the API changes at https://github.com/Curycu/valuemap/issues/1 (2022-09-27)
+Downstream dependency 'valuemap' has been informed of the API changes at https://github.com/Curycu/valuemap/issues/1 (2022-09-27, acknowledged 2022-10-04)